avlidienbrunn/bountydash/README.md

 ## Share knowledge using [#bountydash](https://twitter.com/search?q=bountydash)

 If you get something good out of the tool, like our realizations above, we would love if you use the hashtag [#bountydash](https://twitter.com/search?q=bountydash) so we can share the knowledge further.
+But please do not share any information about vulnerabilities that wasn't already published publicly.

 ## Intro